 The other two towers are dedicated to Hindu gods Shiva, with hour arms sitting on the back of a bull, and Ganesha, whose human body is attached to an elephant head.
 The Po Nagar complex is a distinctive brick structure, a harmonious blend of architecture and sculpture characteristic of Cham culture.

-Every year, a festival takes place from 21st to 23rd of March (lunar month) to introduce and honor the beauty of Cham Pa culture, and is also ranked as one of 16 festivals of national stature.
+Every year, a festival takes place from the 21st to the 23rd of March (lunar month) to introduce and honor the beauty of Cham Pa culture, and is also ranked among the 16 festivals of national stature.
 The Tower was designated a National Monument of Architecture by the Ministry of Culture and Information in 1979 for its exceptional architectural and artistic value.

 Address: 61 Hai Thang Tu Street, Bac Nha Trang.